Banner-Railway

 RISK EVALUATION

 When working in the railway industry you need garments certified according to EN ISO 20471 / RIS-3279-TOM (GO/RT) to be visible.
-In addition, FR protection garments should be certified to EN ISO 11612 together with EN 61482-2 / IEC 61482-2 if there is a risk of an Electric Arc.
+In addition, FR protection garments should be certified to EN ISO 11612 together with EN 61482-2 if there is a risk of an Electric Arc.
 An Electric Arc accident comprises many varied risks and will affect the PPE clothing in different ways, but with the right solution of clothing the impact of these risks will be minimised.

 A Tranemo Skinsafe™ system with an outer layer that complies to PPE 2 and has an Arc Rating (ATPV or EBT value according to NFPA 70E) above 8 cal/cm² is recommended.
 All our Electric Arc garments have the Arc Rating value stated on the outside FR label to make it easy for you to choose the right protection.
 In addition, if you are working with welding you need EN ISO 11611 certified garments or accessories to compliment your protection.